coderamen666/srd-v3.5-md/spells/magic-overview.md

-A burst, cone, cylinder, or emanation spell affects only an area, creatures, or objects to which it has line of effect from its origin (a spherical burst's center point, a cone-shaped burst's starting point, a cylinder's circle, or an emanation's point of origin).
+A burst, cone, cylinder, or emanation spell affects only an area, creatures, or objects to which it has line of effect from its origin (a spherical burst’s center point, a cone-shaped burst’s starting point, a cylinder’s circle, or an emanation’s point of origin).

-An otherwise solid barrier with a hole of at least 1 square foot through it does not block a spell's line of effect.
-Such an opening means that the 5-foot length of wall containing the hole is no longer considered a barrier for purposes of a spell's line of effect.
+An otherwise solid barrier with a hole of at least 1 square foot through it does not block a spell’s line of effect.
+Such an opening means that the 5-foot length of wall containing the hole is no longer considered a barrier for purposes of a spell’s line of effect.

 ### Duration

-A spell's Duration entry tells you how long the magical energy of the spell lasts.
+A spell’s Duration entry tells you how long the magical energy of the spell lasts.

 **Timed Durations:** Many durations are measured in rounds, minutes, hours, or some other increment.
 When the time is up, the magic goes away and the spell ends.
-If a spell's duration is variable the duration is rolled secretly (the caster doesn't know how long the spell will last).
+If a spell’s duration is variable the duration is rolled secretly (the caster doesn’t know how long the spell will last).

 **Instantaneous:** The spell energy comes and goes the instant the spell is cast, though the consequences might be long-lasting.